- About Us

 Social and emotional competencies set the stage for academic and life-long success.
 But, how do we integrate social and emotional learning into early childhood education?

-Last month, Anna Durfee, a guest author on the website “Getting Smart,” wrote an article highlighting the importance of social and emotional competencies and children’s predilection to explore them.
+Anna Durfee, a guest author on the website “Getting Smart,” wrote an article, "Creating the Right Culture for Social Emotional Learning," highlighting the importance of social and emotional competencies and children’s predilection to explore them.
 “I feel that the tenants of SEL are something children are naturally curious about,” she writes.

-In early childhood, that inclination is pronounced.
-While children are born with a sense of wonder and the propensity to explore and discover, they need the support and guidance of the adult to help promote and foster social and emotional competencies.
-For optimal development, promoting these constructs can be integrated into each aspect of the child’s day.
+While children are born with a sense of wonder, they need the support and guidance of the adult to help promote and foster social and emotional competencies.
 “From curriculum, to free choice, to transitions, not a moment goes by without providing the opportunity for growth,” says Dr. Donna Housman, founder and CEO of Housman Institute, a research and training organization in early childhood education.

 While Durfee notes the importance of conversations, collaboration, and authenticity in this crucial work, Dr. Housman observes that with young children, we should leverage moments of heightened emotions in order to effectively cultivate the ability to appropriately express, experience and regulate the intensity of all emotions, both negative and positive.